Skip to main content

 Tips & Advice

-Combine your visit with a Stanford University campus tour for a fuller Silicon Valley history experience
+Combine your visit with other nearby tech landmarks to make a full Silicon Valley history tour

 Tours & Activities at Hewlett Packard Garage